Estimate Time6 min

 Chapter 11 bankruptcy allows a company to reorganize in hopes that it may again become profitable.
 Once a restructuring plan is approved in court, the bankrupt corporation emerges as a newly organized company with less debt.

-While either type of bankruptcy often means an investor loses money they had invested in the company's stock, investors holding bonds are much more likely to recover at least part of the value of their initial investment.
+While either type of bankruptcy often means an investor loses money they had invested in the company's stock, investors holding bonds are more likely to recover at least part of the value of their initial investment.

 This hierarchy of repayment typically looks like this: